glaucouri/perf_tool/README.md

 > pip install perf_tool
 ```

-To run all the tests run:
+To run all the tests run *pytest* or tox for *multiversion*:

 ```
 > tox
+or
+> pytest
 ```

 ### Description
-I have often been faced with the problem of performance on very challanging scope.
+I have often been faced with the problem of performance, on very challanging scope.

 In many cases difficult if given by:

-* intrinsic complexity of algorithms, in this cases, piece of codes can't be explained with a right asymptotic
+* intrinsic complexity of algorithms, in this cases, piece of codes can't be explained easily with a right asymptotic
 representations aka [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation)

-* domain not fully known, yes! if you don't know exacty how and why the developer has done some choices each row of code
+* domain not fully known , yes! when the code is not yours, if you don't know exactly how and why the developer has done
-can be interpreted as an error candidate.
+some choices each row of code can be interpreted as an error candidate.

 * [coupling with data](https://en.wikipedia.org/wiki/Coupling_(computer_programming)), sometimes algorithms is too much
-intricated with data, the result is an unreadable spaghetti code.
+intricate with data, the result is an unreadable spaghetti code.

 * use of external framework like Pandas, Scipy, Numpy.
 In these cases is not simple get a correct idea of where is spent
 computational time.

 In these cases [computational analysis](https://en.wikipedia.org/wiki/Computational_complexity) can be misleading,
 on the other hands [python profiler](https://docs.python.org/3.7/library/profile.html) is too dispersive so juggling
-with performance tools give to us very counterintuitive reports.
+with performance tools give to us very counterintuitive results.

 ### How it works
-When you profile a program your need is to construct a metric that can tell you where the time is spent.
+When you profile a program your first need is to construct a metric that can tell you where the time is spent.
-So at the beginning you must put **sentinels** in the entry point in order to create main metrics.
+So at the beginning you must put **sentinels** in the entry point, like constructors or functions, in order to create
-Gradually you put other  *sentinels* in the most relevant section of codes, increasing the capillarity
+main metrics.
+Gradually you nest other *sentinels* in the most relevant section of codes, increasing the capillarity
 until individual lines of code are identified.